Accessibility Checklist for Gravity Forms

 First, a word about the WordPress theme you are using.
 The color contrast between the text and the background is important.
 Your visitors must be able to read the content in a form.

-Gravity Forms ships with its own stylesheet (CSS).
+Gravity Forms ships with its own Default Form Theme Orbital that is made to be.
 The color contrast is optimized for a white background color, but your theme may have a darker background color that makes text unreadable when you use the Gravity Forms stylesheet.
 Check the color contrast ratio between the text and its background.
-It is recommended that the ratio be 4.5:1 or higher.
+Also check this for dark- and light mode of your WordPress theme It is recommended that the ratio be 4.5:1 or higher.

 Depending on your theme, it may be possible to adjust or overrule some of the CSS using the customizer, or in the CSS of your theme.
 If needed, discuss options with your site developer or contact the theme provider for advice.